AjmalMIITM/AjmalMIITM/README.md

 ## 🌍 What I'm Working On

-- 🩺 **Healthcare AI**: Clinical QA, Medical Imaging AI, Compliance-aware Decision Support
+- 🩺 **Healthcare AI**: Clinical Reasoning in LLMs, Medical Imaging, and Vision-Language Biomarkers.

 ---